w - display information about currently logged-in users

 The notion of the “current process” is unclear.
 The current algorithm is “the highest numbered process on the terminal that is not ignoring interrupts, or, if there is none, the highest numbered process on the terminal”.
 This fails, for example, in critical sections of programs like the shell and editor, or when faulty programs running in the background fork and fail to ignore interrupts.
 In cases where no process can be found, w prints −.

-The CPU time is only an estimate, in particular, if someone leaves a background process running after logging out, the person currently on that terminal is ``charged'' with the time.
+The CPU time is only an estimate.
+In particular, if someone leaves a background process running after logging out, the CPU time for that process is reported as being used by the person currently on that terminal, even though they are not running that process.

 Background processes are not shown, even though they account for much of the load on the system.